alexonpeace/OBS-Replay-Buffer-Saver/README.md

 # OBS Replay Buffer Saver

 A lightweight Windows utility designed for two-PC streaming setups.
-Run this app on your **Main (Gaming PC) machine** to remotely trigger a Replay Buffer save on your **Second (Sreaming PC) Machine** via WebSockets.
+Run this app on your **Main (Gaming PC) machine** to remotely trigger a Replay Buffer save on your **Second (Streaming PC) Machine** via WebSockets.

 ---